19hours/sg-statutes/Acts/Trust Companies Act.md

 (3) In dealings with property, the fact that the person or one of the persons dealt with is a licensed trust company shall not of itself constitute a notice of trust.

+[Trust Companies (repealed), s.
+35]

 ### Trusteeship

 56\.—(1) Subject to subsection (2), in all cases in which the court or any person or persons has or have power to appoint a trustee, whether as an original or a new or an additional trustee, to perform any legal trust or duty, a licensed trust company may be appointed in the same manner as if the licensed trust company were a private individual.

 (2) No licensed trust company shall be appointed in any case in which the instrument creating the trust, or the power authorising the appointment, forbids the appointment of a company.

+[Trust Companies (repealed), s.
+12]

 ### Joint tenancy

 57\.
 A licensed trust company, acting in a fiduciary capacity, shall be capable of acquiring and holding any property in joint tenancy in the same manner as if it were a private individual.

+[Trust Companies (repealed), s.
+13]

 ### Licensed trust company may act as agent

-58\. .—(1)Subject to subsection (2), a licensed trust company may act under any deed or instrument by which the licensed trust company is appointed agent or attorney for any person, and all the powers conferred upon the licensed trust company by any such deed or instrument may be exercised by such officer of the licensed trust company as the licensed trust company may appoint for that purpose.
+58\.—(1) Subject to subsection (2), a licensed trust company may act under any deed or instrument by which the licensed trust company is appointed agent or attorney for any person, and all the powers conferred upon the licensed trust company by any such deed or instrument may be exercised by such officer of the licensed trust company as the licensed trust company may appoint for that purpose.

 (2) Nothing in this section shall be deemed to authorise any person to confer upon a licensed trust company any power which may not lawfully be delegated by him.

+[Trust Companies (repealed), s.
+14]

 ### Trust funds to be kept separate